Can magnesium help promote brain injury recovery?

 Magnesium for Brain Injury Recovery

-A rapid decline in magnesium levels has been observed in the blood of humans after brain injury.
+A rapid decline in magnesium levels has been observed in the bloodstream after brain injury.
 When the body lacks magnesium, it may not function optimally.

 Magnesium contributes to the regulation of many major bodily functions, including: